jjoony93/jeonssa-HCI/DP7 User Testing/report.md

 - By looking at the slider in user page, the user can get a hint of his relative position in the waiting line

 #### Recording Strategy

-##### Techniques for recording
-**Screen captures**: In case user has hard time figuring out what this page does, capture the screen for later discussion.
+##### Screen captures : In case user has hard time figuring out what this page does, capture the screen for later discussion.

-**Screen recording**: Record user’s screen and inputs for greater insight.
+##### Screen recording: Record user’s screen and inputs for greater insight.

-**Written notes**: Take notes on any meaningful actions by the user.
+##### Written notes: Take notes on any meaningful actions by the user.

 ##### Role
 - Facilitator: Min Kang